 On Windows, the SMC can be started, stopped or restarted from the Services window, which can be accessed from the Administrative Tools section under the Control Panel.
 To start the SMC, click on the Apache Tomcat Service entry and click the Start Service button.
 To stop the SMC, click on the Apache Tomcat Service entry and click the Stop Service button.
-To restart the SMC, click on the Apache Tomcat Service entry and click the Restart Service button.
+To restart the SMC, click on the Apache Tomcat Service entry and click the Stop Service button.
+To restart the SMC, click on the Apache Tomcat Service entry and click the Stop Service button.